nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 Classes that are used by multiple components are placed in the `Common` package.

+---

 ## Implementation

-### **AddPatientCommand**
+### **Add Patient Command**

-The add patient feature allows users to add a new patient to the hospital system.
-This is facilitated by the `AddPatientCommand`, which handles the logic of adding a patient and updating the system’s state and storage.
+The add patient feature allows users to register a new patient within the hospital system.
+This feature is implemented in the `AddPatientCommand` class, which handles the validation, addition, and logging related to patient registration.

-1. **User Input**: The user enters the `addPatient` command followed by patient details (e.g., name).
+1. **User Input**: The user enters the `add` command followed by the patient's name and an optional tag (e.g., "add John Doe /tag Critical").
-2. **Command Parsing**: The `Parser` parses the input and creates an `AddPatientCommand` object.
+2. **Command Parsing**: The `Parser` interprets the input and creates an `AddPatientCommand` object with the specified name and tag.
-3. **Execution**: The `AddPatientCommand` checks if the patient already exists in the `Hospital`.
-If not, it adds the patient.
+3. **Execution**: The `AddPatientCommand`:
+        - Checks if a patient with the given name already exists in the hospital system using the `hospital.isDuplicatePatient()` method.
+        - If a duplicate is detected, a severe-level log entry is created, and the user is notified with a message.
+        - If no duplicate is found, the patient is added to the hospital’s records, and a success message is generated.
-4. **Storage Update**: The updated hospital data, now containing the new patient, is saved to storage.
+4. **Storage Update**: The updated hospital data, which now includes the new patient, is saved to storage for persistence across sessions.

 #### Sequence Diagram